dimitrinicolas/marmottajax/README.md

 marmottajax({ajax_forms_in: document.querySelector('div#several_forms'), success: function(){}})   // Only `success`, not `then`!

 /* All except the last one can be declared with `.then`, `.error` Promises and `success`, `error` parameters on your taste.
-    If both are presented, both will be invoked.
+    If both are presented, both are invoked.
 */

 ```